hgaps/conflicts/README.md

 This is the first local insertion - B
 This is the second local insertion - C
 This is the second remote insertion - D
+This is the third local insertion - E